swanandlab/DBscorer/README.md

 # Published in [eNeuro](https://doi.org/10.1523/ENEURO.0305-21.2021)
 Please cite the paper if you use the code for analysis.
-Raise a issue or email in case if you need any help.
+Email us in case if you need any help.

-Version 2 will be released soon.